-You should use this approach if you do not use Horace each time you start Matlab and want to initiate it only when needed.
-This set up is also mandatory if you are going to use Horace high-performance capabilities (see below)
+You should use the following approach if you do not use Horace each time you start Matlab and want to initiate it only when needed.
+The following set up is also mandatory if you are going to use Horace high-performance capabilities (see below)

 The second row of the joint horace_on.m file or the firest row of the separate herbert_on.m file should contain the path, where you placed Herbert folder and herbert_init.m file resides, e.g.

 If you placed *_on.m files inside Matlab toolbox area (e.g. $matlab_path$/toolbox/ISIS), which is in Matlab default search path, you need to rehash toolbox path:

 >> rehash toolbox

 If initialization files are placed into some folder and the global pathdef.m have not been modified, you need to add folder with initalization files to Matlab path and save the path (e.g. through GUI from main Matlab window set path->Add Folder -> Save)